September 06, 2018

-While Sri Lakan recipes should never taste salty, going to the other extreme by using little or no salt at all in your cooking will result in food that will taste flat and bland.
-Even if recipes in Sri Lanka suggests an amount of salt to you, remember that the ingredients that you have to choose as well as your palette can be different from the recipe.
+While Sri Lankan recipes should never taste salty, going to the other extreme by using little or no salt at all in your cooking will result in food that will taste flat and bland.
+Even if recipes in Sri Lanka suggest an amount of salt to you, remember that the ingredients that you have to choose as well as your palette can be different from the recipe.
 So, make sure to adjust salt to your taste.

 5- Never crowd the pan when sauteing

 When sauteing, you should be able to see the bottom of the pan between the pieces of food.
 Too much food will lower the temperature of the pan, creating too much steam.
 This means that you won’t get good browning on the food.
 It’s also important to have the ingredients free of water as much as possible before sauteing and also make sure that the pan is good and hot.